Total and Free Insulin (Blood)

 with type 2 diabetes, but that is much less common.

 Insulinomas.
 These are rare tumors in the pancreas that produce insulin.
 They are

 Other types of tumors elsewhere in the body that produce a substance called insulin-like

-growth factor 2, or IGF-2, which may affect your insulin levels.
+growth factor 2 (IGF-2), which may affect your insulin levels.

 What other tests might I have along with this test?

-Your healthcare provider may also order other blood tests, including those that measure:
+You may need other blood tests, including those that measure:

-Your healthcare provider may also order a urine test to look at levels of sulfonylurea,
+You may also need a urine test to look at levels of sulfonylurea, a medicine used

 What do my test results mean?